 What you must not do is to remove the fish from the rice with chopsticks and dip it into soy sauce.
 As the fish and the rice are pressed together by the chef, you should not separate them.

 How to bring the sushi to the mouth depends on the person.
-In the case of right-handed people, some turn the sushi on its left side with chopsticks or their hands, pick it up from the right side and dip the fish into the soy sauce.
+In the case of right-handed people, some persons turn the sushi on its side with chopsticks or their hands, pick it up from the side and dip it into the soy sauce.
 Then, they bring the sushi to their mouths and eat them.
 Other people put the sweet vinegar-soaked ginger, which is to freshen their mouths, into the soy sauce, and apply the soy sauce on the ginger to the surface of the fish.
 Others bring sushi to the dish of the soy sauce horizontally and dip a corner of the rice into the soy sauce.

 The third is that you can freely decide the sequence and the number of sushi pieces you eat.
 Sushi has no appetizers or main dishes.
 You can enjoy deciding the sequence in which you will eat various sushi and also the number.
 If your favorite sushi is “nattomaki” (natto and rice rolled with nori dried laver seaweed) and you order it as your first choice at a sushi restaurant, the chef may be a bit surprised.